zilexa/Homeserver/backup-strategy/README.md

       - You should have added your backup drives in `etc/fstab` already during steps 3 and 5 of the [Filesystem guide](https://github.com/zilexa/Homeserver/tree/master/filesystem)

 To run btrbk in the background and receive an email when done, run: `bash $HOME/docker/HOST/btrbk/btrbk-mail.sh`.
 Test if this works. \
-Since it will be the second run, it should finish within a minute. \
-If you want to initiate a backup run manually, use the command from the previous step as it will show progress.
+Since it will be the second run, it should finish within a minute.
+If you want to initiate a backup run manually, use the command from the previous step instead of this one to show progress.

 To schedule backups to run at least nightly, continue to the Maintenance Guide.